 Yes, you get the chance to stay out and follow through with your EXPOSURE where RESPONSE PREVENTION is the aim.
 With practice response prevention helps you build distress tolerance, leading ultimately to habituation.
 Thus, the overall outcome during graduated exposures with ritual prevention can, and does, lead to recovery?

 What about doubts and “what-ifs?” creeping in, what then?

 When facing your obsessions and you endure the dreaded “what-ifs” one helpful thing to do is change your self-dialogue.
 Doing this helps you live with uncertainty, since certainty can’t ever be guaranteed.
 Altering your dialogue contributes to starving your obsessions.
 For example, your new response might be: “Maybe (name fear) will happen; maybe it won’t”… “Maybe I did cheat on my partner; maybe I didn’t”… “I might have caused an accident; I might not have either” … “Perhaps I left the stove on; on the other hand perhaps not”, and so on.
 With practice this does get better.

 What about magical thinking, this makes me feel like something bad could happen?

 I guess reminding yourself that magical thinking gives you a sensation that makes you believe something could/has/will happen, but that a sensation isn’t factual, is helpful.
 Basically, thoughts cannot make things happen.
 They do not convert to action.
 This tells you that there is actually no need to give into compulsions to prevent perceived danger or to “feel right”.

 In this instance, I’d say your experiences would likely be showing you otherwise.

 Finally, what can a person do if they step back in and gives in to the compulsion?

 It’s simple.
 Try again next time.
-There are no failures when a person faces their obsessions, just doing that alone is an achievement, so I would say to anyone to keep practising exposures and you will get there eventually.
+There are no failures when a person faces their obsessions, just doing that alone is an achievement, so I would say to anyone to keep practising exposures with response prevention and you will get there eventually.